 What does an abscessed tooth look like?

-If you think you may have an abscess, you might be wondering what to look for.
+If you think you may have an abscess, you might be searching for tooth abscess pictures so you can check your symptoms.
 Keep in mind that not all abscesses are externally visible, so don’t be put off visiting your dentist just because you can’t see any outward signs of infection.

 |External symptoms||Internal symptoms|